 Constipation or uneasy, infrequent bowel movement is a bane because of the toxins it builds up in the body.
 Eating fruits is an all-natural remedy, in fact, a sweet way of relieving constipation.
 Best high-fiber fruits that work as natural laxatives include ripe bananas, passion fruit, avocados, berries, pomegranates, guavas, pears, kiwis, and apples.
 To maximize the benefits, eat the whole fruit including the skin if it is edible.

-If you are battling constipation, your best bet is to opt for fiber-rich foods and increase your fluid intake.
-Foods that work as natural laxatives include berries, unpeeled apples or pears, avocado, leafy greens, squash, whole-grain cereals, brown rice, and rye bread.
-Top it off with resistant starches found in foods like cooked and cooled potatoes or green bananas.
+To relieve constipation, opt for fiber-rich foods and increase your fluid intake.
+Berries, unpeeled apples or pears, avocado, leafy greens, squash, whole-grain cereals, brown rice, and rye bread are natural laxatives.
+Additionally, resistant starches cooked and cooled potatoes or green bananas help too.

 If you constantly find yourself having to live with constipation, it can get frustrating, time-consuming, and even painful.
 Laxatives and all manner of artificial remedies are at hand, but is there a gentler way to solve the problem?
 Natural treatments to cure constipation aren’t complicated at all.
 And they are a lot easier on you too.
 In fact, you should be able to get started with some right after you finish reading this article!

 Black radishes are a root vegetable with a black skin and white flesh.
 Incorporate black radish in your diet to treat cough, stimulate your liver, regulate blood pressure, prevent constipation, and treat hyperthyroidism.
 Cut a cap in the radish, as you do to the watermelon, and add a teaspoon of sugar.
 Leave overnight and you will see juice formed.
 Consume a tsp of juice after meals to treat cough.

 We can notify you whenever we have something interesting to share!